 Studies show that women have been vastly underserved by the financial services industry.
 One reason is because the financial services industry is still vastly a male-dominated industry which means it caters to men, not women.

-Behind closed doors in any given financial planning meeting a woman will sit and listen to the conversation between her husband and the advisor.
-Yet, she will never feel confidently “in charge of her finances” even though she was right there when decisions and plans were being made.
+Behind closed doors, in any given financial planning meeting, a woman will sit quietly, listening to the conversation between her husband and their advisor.
+Yet, she rarely feels confident about her financial future, even though she was right there when decisions and plans were being made.
 This scenario is all too common.

 It’s even worse for single women.
 Many times they feel too intimated to even sit in a meeting with an advisor.
-And when they do, they often times leave the meeting feeling like the advisor was either disrespectful or spoke over their head.
+And when they do, they typically leave the meeting feeling like the advisor was disrespectful or spoke over their head.

 Now I’m not saying this is true in all cases.
-Because we’re starting to see signs that the tide is turning in our favor.
+Because we’re seeing signs that the tide is turning in our favor.
 However, it’s a common complaint I’ve heard from many new female clients.

-This dilemma of women being underserved in financial services is actually becoming an issue of concern for the big financial institutions and insurance companies due to the mega sums of money women stand to inherit over the next decade or so.
-Which means that finally there are more male advisors who are becoming more aware of the unique financial needs of women.
+This dilemma of women being underserved in financial services is actually becoming an issue of concern for the big financial institutions and insurance companies because of the mega sums of money women stand to inherit over the coming decades.
+This means that, finally, more male advisors are becoming aware of the unique financial needs of women.

 Another promising trend we’re seeing is how the financial services industry is focusing their recruiting efforts on attracting more female advisors.
-Financial institution executives have come to value the natural connection when female advisors understand the needs of female clients.
-Even so, the industry is still largely a good-ole-boys-club.
+Financial institution executives have come to value the natural connection between female advisors and their female clients.
+Yet, the industry is still largely a good-ole-boys club.

-Women need to make a decision to stop ignoring their money and take a stand for their financial security, which will not only benefit them now, but in retirement as well.
+As women, we need to pay attention to our money and take a stand for our financial security, which will not only benefit us now, but in retirement as well.